yehia67/documentation/ict/0.1/how-to-guides/run-an-ict-node.md

 Congratulations :tada: You're Ict node is running, connected to neighbors, and sending and receiving transactions.

+Go to [ictreport.com](https://www.ictreport.com/) or [ictge.economic-clustering.com](https://ictge.economic-clustering.com/) and search for the name of your node, for example JakeC[IF].
+You should see your node and the connections among your neighbors.

 ## Stop and restart the Ict

 For easier management, the installation script runs the Ict as a **systemd** service.
 As a result, you can safely close the command prompt or the SSH connection and the Ict will continue running.